ibm-cloud-docs/vpc/api-change-log.md

 {: #upcoming-changes}

 ### For all API version dates

+**Load balancer listeners.** In an upcoming release, new restrictions will be enforced when updating and deleting load balancer listeners.
+To avoid disruption, do not update an existing listener’s `protocol` or `accept_proxy_protocol` properties.
+Instead, delete the listener and create a new listener with the new property values.
+You cannot delete a listener if other resources are using it.
+Write your code so that resources are deleted in the opposite order from which they were created.

+New values will also be added to the `action` enumeration returned by load balancer listener methods.
+To avoid disruption when processing the `action` property, check for and log unknown values.
+Optionally halt processing and surface the error, or bypass the policy on which the unexpected property value was encountered.

 **Block storage volumes.**  In an upcoming release, a new value in the `status` enumeration will be added to the [volume](/apidocs/vpc#list-volume-profiles) APIs.
 When you expand an existing data volume, the volume goes into an updating state and shows a new API status `updating`.
 You can still access the data while the volume is being resized.
 For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).